Sacramento Bay Delta

 Restoring the Delta has been challenging however, because of the need to identify and acquire properties at the right locations for tidal influence, and the complexity of designing projects that can obtain permits by balancing the interests of many communities and constituencies.

 The EIP team, working in close coordination with the responsible regulatory agencies, drew up plans to construct more than three miles of setback levees to protect an area in which over 25 miles of new channels will be constructed to convey tidewater onto land that had been cut off for nearly 100 years.
 Since signing a contract in October 2018, EIP and DWR have developed a meaningful public/private partnership.
 Staff from both organizations are working every day to advance the project, address the concerns of neighbors, and meet stringent requirements of regulatory agencies.

-After the project receives its final permits, EIP will begin construction activity this spring with the goal of actually breaching the existing levees by the end of 2022.
+In 2022, EIP completed the first of three years of construction, including the Vogel Island Breach in October 2022 which created 60 acres of new tidal habitat.
+EIP plans to breach the existing Shag Slough levee in Fall 2024.
 Once completed, the Lookout Slough project will provide both restored habitat and improved regional flood conveyance, with benefits for both endangered species and the local community.

 In the coming years, EIP will work to complete additional projects in the Bay Delta to reduce the risk and shorten the time needed to move restoration projects from planning to implementation.
 There is consensus among all stakeholders here that ecological restoration is necessary in order to provide responsible offsets for the operation of California’s water system, and for the benefit of the many species on which the region depends.